Evaluating Benefit of a Novel Intra-articular Device in Dogs With a Suspected Cruciate Ligament Tear

 - No pregnant or lactating dogs

-If you have any clients with eligible patients who would be interested to learn more about the study, please have them schedule a consultation appointment with the surgeon and hospital of their choice below.
+If you are a veterinarian and know of any clients with eligible patients who would be interested to learn more about the study, please ask them to consider scheduling a consultation appointment with the surgeon and hospital of their choice below.

 - Bulger Veterinary Hospital, Lawrence, MA